CiscoDevNet/IKSICO/README.md

 secretkey - Intersight secretkey

+org - TFCB org, like Lab14

+mgmtcfgsshkeys - your public ssh keys to log into the cluster nodes

-## Step 8: Setup IKSApp Variables
+## Step 9: Setup IKSApp Variables

 ikswsname - IKS workspace name.
 In this case, enter IKSCluster

-## Step 9: Setup IKSRemove Variables
+## Step 10: Setup IKSRemove Variables

 globalwsname - workspace of the global WS.
 In this use case, it is IKSGlobal